All our sessions follow a 3-step process of assessment, advice and application.

 The number of treatments you need will depend on the duration, severity, and nature of your complaint.

-If you’ve had a condition for several years, it will take longer to resolve than a new problem.
+If you’ve had a condition for several years, it may take longer to resolve than a new problem.
 Many conditions, even chronic problems, improve or resolve after 6-10 sessions.
 Some degenerative conditions may require return treatments in time.

 To help reduce the number of treatments you’ll need, we will often suggest herbal medicines, nutritional and lifestyle modifications to increase the efficacy of acupuncture and accelerate the healing process.

 After your initial assessment, your practitioner will talk with you about when you can expect to feel better.
 In the first two weeks of treatment, we often ask patients to attend two therapy sessions per week.
 That’s because we’ve found our patients experience the best results when the first treatments are closer together.

 Yes, acupuncture is very safe, when performed by a qualified acupuncturist.

 Poke Acupuncture’s practitioners are registered acupuncturists; that means we hold the highest qualifications and training.

 All our needles are sterile and single use, which makes any risk of infection extremely low.

 No. It doesn’t hurt, but you might feel a heavy, dull, or warm aching sensation after the acupuncture needle has been inserted.
 For some this sensation is mild and stronger for others.
 The needles we use in our clinic are so thin (0.22mm in diameter) that most people don’t feel them go in.
 Any sensations usually last only a few seconds before subsiding.

 Chinese herbal medicine treatments employ a collection of herbs in a single formula to treat multiple health problems at the same time.
 All herbal formulas are dispensed from our own herbal pharmacy, in clinic, on the day of your treatment.
 We will always advise you if there is any foreseeable issue combining your prescribed medicine with anything else.